chrootlogin/ffprocess/README.md

 A small docker container including ffmpeg to batch convert your media library to a defined h264/aac profile.

+## Dependencies when used standalone

+   * FFMpeg with libfdk_aac and libx264

 ## Usage

 If you have ffmpeg and python installed on your computer, you can use this script directly, but I recommend to use the docker image, because there are already all needed codecs inside.